 elevation gain, 500 feet in the last mile.
 There

-will be water at the top, and a van to bring you back
+will be a van to bring you back

 down, but the hardcore runners run down the mountain to make

 it 6.2 miles for the day.
 There are pre/post run refreshments and the first 200 runners to complete the run and return to the Maintenance Facility will each receive this commemorative patch.

 Call Meriden Park & Rec at 203-630-4259 with all questions!

 You get to Hubbard